 Aquatic Invasive Species Rapid Response in Pennsylvania: A Case Study of Successes and Lessons Learned

 When aquatic invasive species (AIS) prevention efforts fail, it is critical that a structure be in place to quickly and effectively address new infestations before they have an opportunity to establish and spread.
 The development of the Pennsylvania AIS rapid response plan was led by Pennsylvania Sea Grant and approved by the Governor’s Invasive Species Council of Pennsylvania in September 2014.
 Since that time, Pennsylvania Sea Grant has worked to streamline and improve this process through the development of mock rapid response exercises and trainings for state agencies and organizations involved with invasive species.
-This presentation will review the rapid response process in Pennsylvania and highlight specific rapid response examples that have utilized the process to respond to real infestations.
+This presentation reviews the rapid response process in Pennsylvania and highlights specific rapid response examples that have utilized the process to respond to real infestations.